Coronavirus Guidance for CNSI Facilities

 - Tape on the floors or similar markers near elevators and other common areas will designate distances between occupants to assure social distancing.
 Signs to remind visitors to maintain social distancing will be posted at inside and outside elevators.

 - Outside eating area have been set up on the north and south ends of the fifth floor.
-Eating in the bomb shelter to the east of the CNSI building is another option.

 - Visitors to CNSI should be bring their own masks for general use in the building.
 CNSI will have a limited number of masks for visitors.
 A cloth face mask is an acceptable face covering.
 Click here for City of Los Angeles guidelines for face coverings.: